jcu-eresearch/Edgar/_posts/2012-05-29-classifying-occurrences.markdown

 list if none of the offered classifications match the expert's opinion.

-I can detect that by offering the vetting users a comments box as well as a classification selector.
+I<a id="commentsmeasure"> </a>can detect that by offering the vetting users a comments box as well as a classification selector.
 If a user feels like none of the classifications offered are suitable, they're more likely to write an explanatory comment; if they can select a completely